holysnippet/pico_eth_doc/README.md

 ![alt text](https://github.com/holysnippet/pico_eth_doc/blob/main/images/speeiperf.png "iperf 2 TCP test")

-We can measure throughputs ranging from more than **5Mbit/s** to more than **7Mbit/s!** This is a respectable performance, it's an early software, it runs on a single core (including lwIP) the electrical interface doesn't cost much and we have to remember that it's TCP: the flow control costs bandwidth.
+We can measure throughputs ranging from more than **5Mbit/s** to more than **7Mbit/s!** This is a respectable performance, it's an early software, it runs on a single core (including lwIP) the electrical interface doesn't cost much and we have to remember that it's TCP, the flow control costs bandwidth.
 The UDP throughput should be close to the theoretical maximum throughput of the interface, i.e. not far from 10Mbit/s.

 <a name="phy"></a>
 ## Physical interface, cheap DIY version